yaakovLowenstein/hx-requests/docs/guide/forms.rst

 Reset Context After POST
 ------------------------

-There are times when due to updates in the POST, the view's context needs to be reset after the form is saved.
-For example, if the user is updated in the POST, the user in the context needs to be updated as well.
+There are situations where, after a POST request, the view's context needs to be refreshed to reflect changes made by the form submission.
+For example, if the user is updated in the POST request, the user in the context needs to be refreshed as well.
-Or if the page displays a list of blogs and a new blog is added, the list of blogs needs to be updated in the context.
+Similarly, if the page displays a list of blogs and a new blog is added, the list in the context should reflect the update.

-However, this is not really true because querysets are lazy loaded, therefore at the time the view is rendered, the queryset will be updated to include the new blog.
-The times when the context needs to be updated is when it's not a queryset.
-Also, the :code:`hx_object` is auto refreshed from the DB so it does not need to be readded to the context.
+However, this isn't always necessary because Django's querysets are lazily loaded.
+This means that when the view is rendered, the queryset will automatically be updated to include the new blog.
+The context only needs to be refreshed when it contains objects that aren't querysets.
+Additionally, the hx_object is automatically refreshed from the database, so it does not need to be re-added to the context.

-To refresh the context after a POST, set :code:`refresh_views_context_on_POST` to :code:`True` in the :code:`HXRequest`.
-This will call the :code:`get_context_data` method of the view and update the context with the new data.
+To force a refresh of the context after a POST, set refresh_views_context_on_POST to True in the HXRequest.
+This will call the view's get_context_data method and update the context with the new data.